ajsb85/firefox-addon-markdown4manoderecha/README.md

 ### Safari

-[Download the extension directly.](https://s3.amazonaws.com/markdown-here/markdown-here.safariextz) When it has finished downloading, double click it to install.
+[Download the extension directly.](https://github.com/alexsalas/manoderecha-tool-markdown/archive/manoderecha-tool-markdown.safariextz) When it has finished downloading, double click it to install.

 #### Preferences

-To get to the Markdown Here preferences, open the Safari preferences and then go to the "Extensions" tab.
+To get to the preferences, open the Safari preferences and then go to the "Extensions" tab.
 Then click the "Click me to show Markdown Here options" box.

 ### Opera

-Note that *Markdown Here* only works with Opera versions 16 and higher (i.e., the ones that are based on Chromium).
+Note that only works with Opera versions 16 and higher (i.e., the ones that are based on Chromium).

-Go to the [Opera Add-ons store page for *Markdown Here*](https://addons.opera.com/en/extensions/details/markdown-here/) and install normally.
+Go to the [Opera Add-ons store page](https://addons.opera.com/en/extensions/details/manoderecha-tool-markdown/) and install normally.

 After installing, make sure to reload your webmail or restart Chrome!